annefou/jupyter_publish_osip/_build/jupyterLab_extensions.md

 ## Get familiar with Jupyterlab

-Make sure you have followed [setup instructions](setup.ipynb) and start jupyterlab:
+Make sure you have JupyterLab installed and start it:

 ![JupyterLab interface](images/jupyterlab.png)